 Registered nurses don’t just work in hospitals, either.
 They can find employment in schools, treatment centers, private physician’s offices, rehabilitation centers, or outpatient care facilities.

 For those looking to join a caring and in-demand field, earning an associate degree in nursing from a registered nursing program in CT is a great investment in the future!
-Goodwin College’s competitive associate’s degree in nursing program is designed to get students licensed and working in as little as 18 months part-time.
+Goodwin University’s competitive associate’s degree in nursing program is designed to get students licensed and working in as little as 18 months part-time.
 Whether they’re looking to get into the field of nursing or are already in the field, Goodwin is the nursing school with the right fit for a busy lifestyle!

-Interested in learning more about Goodwin College?
+Interested in learning more about Goodwin University?
 Learn more today, or check out all of our nursing programs to see why we’re a leader in healthcare education in CT!
 You can also interact with us on Facebook or Twitter!